Valentine’s Day Lacing Cards

 And make certain to sit down and read together as a family.
 The kids will appreciate and remember these times many years down the road.

 These are just a few of the books that we love but there are so many more to explore.
 I like to have a combination in the house of books that we bought and books that we’ve checked out from the library.
 This gives us a wide variety of different types of books and gives us the chance to rotate them out and find new ones.

 Pete the Cat: Valentine’s Day Is CoolDay It Rained HeartsGroggle’s Monster ValentineLove Is: (Illustrated Story Book about Caring for Others, Book About Love for Parents and Children, Rhyming Picture Book)Love from The Very Hungry Caterpillar (The World of Eric Carle)Love Monster

 If you love this simple lacing card activity, make certain to check out these other options, too.
-Lacing cards are a great way to work on fine motor skills as well as teaching them the importance of their hand-eye coordination as well.
+Lacing cards are a great way to work on fine motor skills as well as teach them the importance of hand-eye coordination as well.